-CSI 4410 - CIT Project Management (4)

-This course presents the theory and practice of IT project management.
+CSI 4410 - CIT Project Management (4) This course presents the theory and practice of IT project management.
 Topics include financial modeling, cost and effort estimation, project risk management, and project evaluation and selection as well as topics in IT project sponsorship, stewardship and leadership.
 IT entrepreneurship and marketing are emphasized throughout the course.
 Prerequisite(s): CSI 3520 and major standing in IT.

-CSI 4480 - Information Security Practice (4)

-Survey of concepts and methods of security policies, models and mechanisms for secrecy, integrity, availability, and authentication.
+CSI 4480 - Information Security Practice (4) Survey of concepts and methods of security policies, models and mechanisms for secrecy, integrity, availability, and authentication.
 Topics covered include security policies; access control; introduction to cryptography; control and prevention of viruses and other rogue programs; common system vulnerabilities and countermeasures; and legal and social issues.
 Prerequisite(s): CSI 2470 and major standing in CS/IT.

-CSI 4500 - Fundamentals of Operating Systems (4)

-Introduction to the concepts and design of operating systems.
+CSI 4500 - Fundamentals of Operating Systems (4) Introduction to the concepts and design of operating systems.
 Typical topics include: sequential processes, concurrent processes, processor management, memory management, scheduling, file management, and resource protection.
 Offered winter.
 Prerequisite(s): CSI 3610 and CSI 3640 and major standing in CS or CE.

-CSI 4720 - Microprocessor-Based System Design (4)

-Application of microprocessors and microcomputers to the solution of typical problems; interfacing microprocessors with external system such as sensors, displays and keyboards; programming considerations, microcomputer system and memory system design.
+CSI 4710 - Computer Hardware Design (4) Development of components and techniques needed to design basic digital circuits and systems for computers, communication and related applications.
+Design and analysis of combinational and sequential logic circuits using a hardware description language such as VHDL.
+Design of a small digital computer and its implementation in an FPGA.
+Identical with ECE 4710.
+Major standing required.
+CSI 4720 - Microprocessor-Based System Design (4) Application of microprocessors and microcomputers to the solution of typical problems; interfacing microprocessors with external system such as sensors, displays and keyboards; programming considerations, microcomputer system and memory system design.
 A laboratory, design course; several short design projects and one large design project.
 Written report and oral presentation required.
 Credit cannot be earned for both CSI 4720 and ECE 4720.
 Identical with ECE 4720.
 Offered fall, winter.
 Prerequisite(s): CSI 3640 and major standing.

-CSI 4780 - Bioinformatics (4)

-This course covers the fundamental algorithms and computational methods for study of biological sequence data for comparative biology and evolution with the focus on discovery of genome content, function and organization.
+CSI 4780 - Bioinformatics (4) This course covers the fundamental algorithms and computational methods for study of biological sequence data for comparative biology and evolution with the focus on discovery of genome content, function and organization.
 Specific methodologies covered include the algorithms for searching sequence databases, pair-wise and multiple sequence alignment, phylogenetic methods, and methods for pattern recognition and functional inference from sequence data.
 Prerequisite(s): major standing.

 CSI 4900 - Special Topics (2 TO 4)

 Advanced study of special topics.
 May be taken more than once.

 Prerequisite(s): major standing.

-CSI 4950 - Internship (4)
+CSI 4950 - Internship (1 TO 4)

 The student works on a specific project at a corporate site with the prior approval by the program director.
 Oral and written presentations about the project are required.

 Prerequisite(s): major standing

-CSI 4955 - Industrial Project (4)
+CSI 4955 - Industrial Project (1 TO 4)

 The student works on a specific project at a corporate site with the prior approval by the program director.
 Oral and written presentations about the project are required.

 Prerequisite(s): major standing.

-CSI 4995 - Undergraduate Research (4)
+CSI 4995 - Undergraduate Research (1 TO 4)

 The student performs research under the supervision of a faculty member.
 Prior permission required.
 Oral and written presentations about the research are required.

 Prerequisite(s): major standing.

-CSI 4996 - Independent Study (2 TO 4)
+CSI 4996 - Independent Study (1 TO 4)

 Advanced individual study in a special area.
 Topic must be approved prior to registration.
 May be taken more than once.

+Prerequisite(s): major standing.

 CSI 4998 - Senior Project (2 TO 4)

 Independent work on advanced laboratory projects.
 Topics must be approved prior to registration.
 May be taken more than once.

 Prerequisite(s): major standing.